framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 ## The *raspiBackup* installer

-*raspiBackup* has a menu-driven UI installer or configurator, `raspiBackupInstallUI`, with which it can be easily installed and and configure the basic features.
+*raspiBackup* has a menu-driven UI installer and basic configurator, `raspiBackupInstallUI`, with which * raspiBackup* can be easily installed and the basic features configured.

 There are also update functions for the installer itself and for *raspiBackup*.